 Use your organization's data or configured apps to follow these workflows.Submit a permit application

-Special events start with private or nonprofit organizations that request an event permit from the local authorities.
-Typically, this permit request is submitted in hard copy or a fillable form that is received by a special event coordinator.
-The Special Event Permitting solution allows you to collect, store, and organize these permit applications.
+Special events start when a private or nonprofit organization request an event permit from the local authorities.
+The Special Event Permitting solution allows applicants to submit multiple permit requests and helps them track request status.

 Permit applicants need to submit permit applications to gain approval.
 Some applicants may submit many events and want to track progress, and in certain cases, copy existing events as the basis for a new event.

-You will start by assuming the role of a permit applicant who needs to submit a permit app to a local government for approval.
+In this workflow, you will assume the role of a permit applicant who needs to submit a permit application to a local government for approval.
+To submit an application, complete the following steps:

-- In a browser, go to the Special Event Permits site.
+- In a browser, browse to the Special Event Permits site.

 - Scroll to the Manage Your Permit Applications section.